Wabanaki Confederacy: Ceremony at The Pines

-Since the 1990s, members of The Penobscot nation and other members of the Wabanaki Confederacy gather at The Pines on Father Rasle Road in Madison at the former Nanrantsouak village to remember and honor ancestors massacred by the British on August 22, 1724.
+Since the 1990s, members of The Penobscot nation and other members of the Wabanaki Confederacy gather at The Pines on Father Rasle Road in Madison, at the former Nanrantsouak village to remember and honor ancestors massacred by the British on August 22, 1724.
 A ceremony takes place and afterward a traditional Wabanaki meal of roasted corn, salmon, baked beans or moose stew is eaten.
 The tradition was begun by Barry Dana during an overnight sacred run.
 The ceremony began as a private Wabanaki remembrance but now the public is welcome to educate about this history.

 Culture

 Basket art

 Members of the Wabanaki Confederacy are recognized for their fine art basket making.
 Well-known Wabanaki basket makers Molly Neptune Parker, Clara Neptune Keezer, and Fred Tomah have been recognized for their art.
-Parker's grandchild Geo Soctomah Neptune is also a nationally-recognized basket artist who is two-spirit and was featured in Vogue magazine in 2022 for their style and earring collection.
+Parker's grandchild Geo Soctomah Neptune is also a nationally recognized basket artist who is two-spirit and was featured in Vogue magazine in 2022 for their style and earring collection.
 Jeremy Frey received the Best in Class award in the Basketry category at the 2021 Santa Fe Indian Market.

+Traditional healing

+Traditional Wabanaki healing has been practiced for thousands of years.
+The Healing Lodge in Millinocket supplies intense outpatient treatment using traditional healing for tribal members suffering from substance use disorder, trauma, and mental health struggles.
+The Healing Lodge is operated by Wabanaki Public Health & Wellness.
+In 2024, The Mi'kmaq Nation used $50,000 of its national opioid settlement funds to build a Healing Lodge located in Presque Isle for use in traditional sweat ceremonies.

 Cuisine

 Wabanaki cuisine, like other Indigenous cuisine, is based on what can be grown and hunted locally.
-Corn, beans, squash, fresh-water fish, salt-water fish, moose, and white tailed deer are common foods.
+Corn, beans, squash, fresh-water fish, salt-water fish, moose, and white-tailed deer are common foods.
 Maple syrup, wild blueberries, ground cherries, ground nuts, and sunchokes are also incorporated into many dishes.
 Wabanaki people traditionally made milks, butters, and infant formula from walnuts, cornmeal, and sunflower seeds for centuries before colonizers arrived.